bootgly/bootgly/README.md

 Bootgly is a base framework for developing APIs and Apps for both CLI (Console) 📟 and WPI (Web) 🌐.

-Focused on **efficiency**, for adopting a minimum dependency policy.

-Due to this policy, its unique I2P architecture, and some unusual code conventions and design patterns, Bootgly has superior **performance** and **versatility**, and has **easy-to-understand Code API**.
+> "Bootgly is focused on **efficiency** and follows a minimum dependency policy.
+Thanks to this approach, its **unique I2P architecture**, along with some uncommon code conventions and design patterns, allows Bootgly to offer **superior performance** while providing an **easy-to-understand Code APIs**."

 ### Bootgly CLI 📟